sagemath/trac_to_gh/Issue 318.md

 # Issue 318: History page for notebook should have a notebook style mode

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/318

 Original creator: TimothyClemans